artscapy/framework-comparison/README.md

 *   Great documentation & learning resources & support (laracasts, Laravel Slack, Github)

 *   Laravel Nova for admin panel

+*   Front-end support via Laravel mix (React, Vue, vanilla JS)

   -------------------------------------------------------------------

 \*1 Laravel can also use DI via constructor but it seems everywhere in the docs they use Facades and global helper functions which means it’s the recommended way.
-Using facades makes core business logic code tightly coupled to the framework, it makes it harder to swap and understand what what depencencies a class has and it relies on correctness of phpdoc bloc to perform static analysis or debugging.
+Using facades makes core business logic code tightly coupled to the framework, it makes it harder to swap and understand what depencencies a class has and it relies on correctness of phpdoc bloc to perform static analysis and/or debugging.